junxit/us-congress-bills-111/metadata.md

 - 2010-09-21 — Introduced in Senate
 - 2010-09-21 — Read twice and referred to the Committee on Health, Education, Labor, and Pensions.
+- 2010-09-28 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 626.
+- 2010-09-28 — Senate Committee on Health, Education, Labor, and Pensions discharged by petition, pursuant to 5 U.S.C.
+802(c). (consideration: CR S7613)
+- 2010-09-28 — Senate Committee on Health, Education, Labor, and Pensions discharged by petition, pursuant to 5 U.S.C.
+802(c).(consideration: CR S7613)